greg-raven/Uncommon-Sense/_posts/2021-04-13-our-bill-of-rights.md

 ---
-title: 'Our Bill of Rights'
+title: "Our Bill of Rights"
 layout: post
 categories:
 - rights